Paradise shelduck: Description

-The paradise shelduck is a colourful, large bodied species of duck that differs in features depending on the sex.
+The paradise shelduck is a colourful, large-bodied species of duck that differs in features depending on the sex.
 Both females and males have chestnut-colour undertails, primarily black wing feathers with green secondary wing feathers, and upper wing surface feathers that are white.
 They have black legs and webbed feet for swimming.
 Paradise shelducks are the largest of the Tadorna species, measuring 63 to 71 cm in length and between 1.09 and 2 kg in weight, averaging 1.72 kg in males and 1.29 kg in females, with a wingspan of around 90 cm.

-The adult male has blue-black head and neck, with a black rump and tail; back and flank are lightly flecked with a pale yellow colour.
-The wing of males have contrasting white upper-coverts and black remiges, metallic green speculum feathers, and rusty brown tertials feathers.
+The adult male has a blue-black head and neck, with a black rump and tail; the back and flank are lightly flecked with a pale yellow colour.
+The wings of males have contrasting white upper-coverts and black remiges, metallic green speculum feathers, and rusty brown tertials feathers.
 The male also has a dark grey flecked with pale-yellow breast and abdomen, chestnut undertail and underwing, and black iris, bill, legs, and feet.
-The female, unlike the male, has an entirely white hand head and neck with a dark grey back heavily flecked with pale yellow.
+The female, unlike the male, has an entirely white head and neck with a dark grey back heavily flecked with pale yellow.
 The rest is very similar to the male with the female's body being dark or light chestnut depending on age and stage of molting.

 The downy young are white with a brown crown and brown stripes from crown to tail.
 Juvenile males look much like the adult males, but the females are smaller with a white patch at the base of the bill.
 The females assume their white head during the first molt and 1–2 months after fledging their breast and abdomen turn dark chestnut.

 The vocal calls differ from male to female.
 The male belts a di-syllabic honk like a goose when in flight or when alarmed.
 The male gives off a deep zonk-zonk honk, while the female is characterised by a penetrating zeek-zeek.

-Male and fledgling paradise shelducks can be confused with the vagrant Australian shelduck which has a similar size, shape and posture when swimming, on land and when in flight.
-However, paradise shelducks lack the white collar, white parts around the eye and base of bill, and the chestnut-coloured breast band.
+Male and fledgling paradise shelducks can be confused with the vagrant Australian shelduck which has a similar size, shape, and posture when swimming, on land, and when in flight.
+However, paradise shelducks lack the white collar, white parts around the eye and base of the bill, and the chestnut-coloured breast band.